-Setting your mind is like setting a thermostat; it determines the climate you live in.
-So, let’s set our minds on God’s Word.
-We could try to stop thinking wrong thoughts, but that immediately brings to mind the thoughts we’re supposed to stop thinking!
-Instead, we should fill our minds with God’s Word, so wrong thoughts don’t have space to enter.
+Setting your mind is similar to setting a thermostat; it determines the climate you live in.
+So, set your mind on God’s Word!
+Instead of trying to stop thinking wrong thoughts – which immediately brings to mind the very thoughts you’re supposed to stop thinking – fill your mind with God’s Word.
 Jesus told His disciples that the Holy Spirit would remind them of what He had taught them (see John 14:26).
-So when we file the Scriptures in our memory, God’s Spirit will access those files whenever we need them.
-Imagine an amateur pilot flying through their first storm.
-The plane is in fog, so the pilot can’t see any landmarks to use for navigation.
-But then a voice comes from the control tower saying, ‘Just listen to me.
-I’ll guide you safely home.’
+So when you file the Scriptures in your memory bank, God’s Spirit will pull those files when you need them.
+Picture an amateur pilot navigating through his first storm.
+He can’t see any landmarks around which to fly because they’re locked in a fog.
+But then a voice comes from the controller in the tower saying, ‘Just listen to me, and I’ll guide you.’
 Jesus said, ‘I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world’ (John 16:33 NIV).
-Paul wrote: ‘Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+Paul writes: ‘Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus’ (Philippians 4:6-7 NIV).
-Here are a couple of examples: 1) When we hear unsettling news reports, let’s try to remember that our true security is found in God.
-2) When someone criticises us, let’s take what’s valid and let nobody except God determine our worth.
-By setting our minds on God’s Word, we can have peace in any situation.
+For example, what should you do when the economy is bad?
+Recognise that neither the London Stock Exchange nor the High Street decide your security – God does.
+What should you do when someone criticises you?
+Take what’s good and let no one but God determine your worth.
+By keeping your mind on God’s Word, you’re at peace in any situation.